-Council Silver, or a nominated silver-level representative, from the London Borough most affected by the incident represents the LLAs at the TCG.
-Where an incident has multiple sites across multiple London Borough administrative areas, more than one London Borough may attend the TCG, subject to availability of space at the TCG location.
-In all cases, attendance at the Offscene TCG are agreed with LLAG.
+Council Silver, or a nominated silver-level representative, from the London borough most affected by the incident represents the London local authorities at the TCG.
+Where an incident has multiple sites across multiple London borough administrative areas, more than one London borough may attend the TCG, subject to availability of space at the TCG location.
+In all cases, attendance at the off-scene TCG are agreed with LLAG.

-5.3 Mutual Aid
+Mutual Aid

-The London Boroughs have in place a Memorandum Of Understanding (MOU) in respect of mutual aid.
-The MOU provides for participating London Boroughs to actively, wherever possible aid another participating London Borough in the form of provision of personnel and/or equipment in the event of, or in the reasonable anticipation of, an emergency event or other disruptive situation, when asked to do so.
-The London Borough requesting the aid will undertake to reimburse the London Borough providing it on a cost recovery basis.
+The London boroughs have in place a Memorandum Of Understanding (MOU) in respect of mutual aid.
+The MOU provides for participating London boroughs to actively, wherever possible aid another participating London borough in the form of provision of personnel and/or equipment in the event of, or in the reasonable anticipation of, an emergency event or other disruptive situation, when asked to do so.
+The London borough requesting the aid will undertake to reimburse the London borough providing it on a cost recovery basis.

-Although the London Boroughs may agree bilateral mutual aid the circumstances in which mutual aid is required more often than not involves the activation of LLAs regional coordination arrangements (i.e. the LLACC and LLAG).
+Although the London boroughs may agree bilateral mutual aid the circumstances in which mutual aid is required more often than not involves the activation of London local authorities regional coordination arrangements (i.e. the LLACC and LLAG).
 In such circumstances, the LLACC coordinates requests for mutual aid where it is more effective to do so.

-In all circumstances, the London Boroughs follow an agreed Mutual Aid process, part of which is the requirement for requests to be made on a standardised Mutual Aid request form.
+In all circumstances, the London boroughs follow an agreed mutual aid process, part of which is the requirement for requests to be made on a standardised mutual aid request form.

-During a major incident, there is a presumption that the London Boroughs will use mutual aid as the route to augment their own response capabilities, making requests at the earliest opportunity, to ensure the optimum support is provided to their communities and partners.
-Subject to the nature of the request, the London Boroughs default position will always be to release their staff and other resources to the requesting authority and without delay.
+During a major incident, there is a presumption that the London boroughs will use mutual aid as the route to augment their own response capabilities, making requests at the earliest opportunity, to ensure the optimum support is provided to their communities and partners.
+Subject to the nature of the request, the London boroughs default position will always be to release their staff and other resources to the requesting authority and without delay.